LBHackney-IT/lbh-adrs/MTFH/Proposed/DynamoDb-write-capacity.md

 **Proposed write capacity units for Dev, Staging and Prod environments**

-1. 100 for Charges Entity
+1. 600 for Charges Entity
-2. 100 for Accounts Entity
+2. 200 for Accounts Entity
 3. 1000 for Transactions Entity for development

 **Entities that needed to have change in read capacity**

 1. Charges Entity

-**Proposed reade capacity units for Dev, Staging and Prod environments** For head of charges apportionment purposes we need to read all charges data then the read capacity unit should be increased here as well.
+**Proposed read capacity units for Dev, Staging and Prod environments** For head of charges apportionment purposes we need to read all charges data then the read capacity unit should be increased here as well.

-1. 100 for Charges Entity
+1. 600 for Charges Entity

 ## **Further details**